ing9990/ttchain-rpc-implementation/README.md

 # TTChain JSONRPC Client

-A Spring Boot 3 client for TT-Chain blockchain JSON-RPC API implemented in Kotlin using FeignClient.
+A Spring Boot 3 client for TTChain blockchain JSON-RPC API implemented in Kotlin using FeignClient.

 ## Overview

-This project provides a client library for interacting with TT-Chain blockchain through its JSON-RPC API.
+This project provides a client library for interacting with TTChain blockchain through its JSON-RPC API.
 It includes:

-- OpenAPI Specification for the TT-Chain RPC API
+- OpenAPI Specification for the TTChain RPC API
     - [TTChain Documentation](https://ttchain-docs.readthedocs.io/en/latest/)
     - [TTChain OpenAPI Specification](./api-spec.yml)
 - Kotlin models for JSON-RPC requests and responses